primatejs/primate/docs/guide/types.md

 # Types

 On the web, values are inherently strings.
-Whether it's a URL's path, its query string parameters, or the submitted fields of a form, everything boils down to strings.
+Whether it's a URL's path, query string parts, or the submitted fields of a form, everything boils down to strings.
 When working on the backend with Primate, it is often imporant to establish and assert a runtime type concept, including a way to coerce strings into a given type and validate that the coerced value lies within an expected range or satisfies other conditions.

 !!!
-Primate types aren't programming types in the true sense.
+Primate types aren't programming types in a real sense.
 They translate to one of JavaScript's underlying types, and unlike static types, they provide a form of runtime safety.
 You can think of them as coercive value predicates; a `boolean` runtime type would consider both boolean `true` and string `"true"`